BASEBALL CARDS GRADING SCALE

 The current PSA/BGS 10-point scale has become the industry standard, but it was not always the case.
 In the early days of the hobby in the 1980s, there was no universal grading system used.
 Collectors would describe a card’s condition in general terms like “near mint”, “very good”, or “poor”.
 In the 1990s, Beckett introduced their monthly magazine which included population reports that listed how many examples of particular cards had been graded by BGS at each level.
 This helped bring more consistency and objectivity to condition assessment.

-Read also: TOPPS CEREAL SERIES BASEBALL CARDS VALUE
+Read also: WEBSITE TO SELL BASEBALL CARDS

 In 2000, PSA launched a similar population reporting service and their grading quickly became the most recognized.
 On the PSA/BGS 10-point scale, the grades are defined as follows: